How the operation itself becomes a system.

 What Grow means.

 Most CX teams grow by reacting.
 A spike in volume; we hire.
 A senior leaves; we backfill.
 A new market opens; we cobble together a pod.
 Workforce planning is a quarterly Excel exercise.
 Career paths are a wishlist on a Notion page.
-Hiring rubrics live in the lead's head.
+Hiring standards live in the lead's head.

 The progression.
 Four levels.